All for Love (song): E.M.D. version

-On December 17, 2007, the Swedish trio E.M.D. released a cover of All for Love as their debut single.
-Debuting at number two in the official Swedish singles chart, it hit the top position the week after—eventually staying there for six consecutive weeks (the original version topped the chart for 10 weeks).
-The single stayed on the charts for 17 weeks, and was certified 3x Platinum in Sweden.
+On December 17, 2007, Swedish musical trio E.M.D. released a cover of "All for Love" as their debut single.
+Debuting at number two on the official Swedish Singles Chart, it ascended to number one the week after and stayed there for six consecutive weeks.
+The single stayed on the chart for 17 weeks and was certified triple platinum in Sweden.